 Scope

-This policy applies to all students at Example School.
+This policy applies to all students at Wodonga West Primary School.

-Staff use of technology is governed by the Department’s Acceptable Use Policy [and insert name of any local policy that your school has, in addition to the whole of DET requirements under the Acceptable Use Policy – note that not all school have a local policy and there is no requirement to have one].
+Staff use of technology is governed by the Department’s Acceptable Use Policy.

 Definitions

 For the purpose of this policy, “digital technologies” are defined as being any networks, systems, software or hardware including electronic devices and applications which allow a user to access, receive, view, record, store, communicate, copy or send any information such as text, images, audio, or video.